NLnetLabs/rpki-doc/source/krill/index.rst

 Using Krill, you can run your own RPKI Certificate Authority as a child of one or more parent CAs, usually a Regional Internet Registry (RIR) or National Internet Registry (NIR).

-With Krill you can run under multiple parent CAs seamlessly and transparently.
-This is especially convenient if your organisation holds address space in several RIR regions, as it can all be managed as a single pool.
+Krill is especially convenient if your organisation holds address space in several RIR regions, or if your organisation represents multiple entities.
+All ASNs and IP resources you have across the various entities and RIR regions are presented as a single pool, allowing you to manage ROAs seamlessly and transparently.

 Krill can also act as a parent for child CAs.
-This means you can delegate resources down to children of your own, such as business units, departments, members or customers, who, in turn, manage ROAs themselves.
+This means you can delegate some of your resources down to children of your own, such as business units, departments, members or customers, who, in turn, manage ROAs themselves.

+Krill can be managed with a web user interface, from the command line and through an API.
+The powerful user interface shows the RPKI validation status of your BGP announcements, warns about possible issues, and offers suggestions on ROAs you may want to create or remove.

 Lastly, Krill features a publication server so you can either publish your certificate and ROAs with a third party, such as your NIR or RIR, or you publish them yourself.
-Krill can be managed with a web user interface, from the command line and through an API.

 .. toctree::
    :maxdepth: 2